-4.H.2 SPECIAL ACCOMMODATIONS
+4.F.2 SPECIAL ACCOMMODATIONS

 The ACVIM complies with the Americans with Disabilities Act of 1990, as amended (the "ADA").
-Any candidate with a disability or impairment, that may require special accommodation(s) to take an examination, must complete the application form available on the candidate pages of the ACVIM website, or by request from the ACVIM office, and return it with the examination registration form by the registration deadline.
+Any Candidate with a disability or impairment, that may require special accommodation(s) to take an examination, must complete the application form available on the Candidate pages of the ACVIM website, or by request from the ACVIM office, and return it with the examination registration form by the registration deadline.

-The ACVIM cannot guarantee the availability of accommodation if a candidate who requires special accommodation does not request an accommodation by the registration deadline.
-If a disability or impairment is identified after the registration deadline, the candidate must notify the ACVIM within 30 days of the diagnosis or recognition of the disability or impairment.
+The ACVIM cannot guarantee the availability of accommodation if a Candidate who requires special accommodation does not request an accommodation by the registration deadline.
+If a disability or impairment is identified after the registration deadline, the Candidate must notify the ACVIM within 30 days of the diagnosis or recognition of the disability or impairment.

 Accommodation will not be granted retroactively.
-Therefore, if a candidate informs the ACVIM of impairment or disability after an examination has been completed, no changes can be made to that candidate's examination results or to how that candidate's examination is graded in comparison to other candidates.
+Therefore, if a Candidate informs the ACVIM of impairment or disability after an examination has been completed, no changes can be made to that Candidate's examination results or to how that Candidate's examination is graded in comparison to other Candidates.

-4.H.3 SCHEDULING THE EXAMINATIONS
+4.F.3 SCHEDULING THE EXAMINATIONS

-A candidate may elect to take the General Examination and Specialty Examination in the same year, or may elect to take the General Examination and Specialty Examination in separate years, provided the candidate is in good standing (section 3.S.1) at the time of taking either or both the General Examination and the Specialty Examination.
+A Candidate may elect to take the General Examination and Specialty Examination in the same year or may elect to take the General Examination and Specialty Examination in separate years, provided the Candidate is in good standing (section 3.V.1) at the time of taking either or both the General Examination and the Specialty Examination.

-If a candidate leaves an RTP, either temporarily (e.g., a leave of absence) or permanently (e.g., dismissal) before completing the RTP, the candidate is ineligible to take any examination until that individual resumes an RTP and the appropriate specialty's RTC or RTCC approves the candidate's current status as an ACVIM candidate in good standing (section 3.S.1).
+If a Candidate leaves an RTP, either temporarily (e.g., a leave of absence) or permanently (e.g., dismissal) before completing the RTP, the Candidate is ineligible to take any examination until that individual resumes an RTP and the appropriate specialty's RTC approves the Candidate's current status as an ACVIM Candidate in good standing (section 3.V.1).

-Dates for each examination, examination registration deadlines, and the steps required to submit credentials, are maintained in the candidate pages on the ACVIM website.
+Dates for each examination, examination registration deadlines, and the steps required to submit credentials, are maintained in the Candidate pages on the ACVIM website.

-- A candidate may take the General Examination for the first time provided that they will have completed at least 18 months of an approved RTP before the examination date, and have fulfilled all additional requirements as specified by the relevant specialty as outlined in the relevant specialty's section of this Manual.
-Cardiology LAIM Neurology Nutrition Oncology SAIM - A candidate intending to take the Specialty Examination must satisfy the specialty's examination prerequisites first as outlined in the relevant specialty's section of this Manual: Cardiology LAIM - Neurology Nutrition Oncology SAIM. - A candidate may elect to take the General and Specialty examinations at the same time.
-To do so, the candidate generally must have completed at least 27 months of an approved RTP before the examination date.
-Specialty requirements on credentialing vary but eligibility to take the ACVIM General Examination is the same for all specialties: Cardiology LAIM Neurology Nutrition Oncology SAIM.
+- A Candidate may take the General Examination for the first time provided that they will have completed at least 18 months of an approved RTP before the examination date and have fulfilled all additional requirements as specified by the relevant specialty as outlined in the relevant specialty's section of this Manual: Cardiology LAIM Neurology Nutrition Oncology SAIM. - A Candidate intending to take the Specialty Examination must satisfy the specialty's examination prerequisites first as outlined in the relevant specialty's section of this Manual: Cardiology LAIM - Neurology Nutrition Oncology SAIM. - A Candidate may elect to take the General and Specialty examinations at the same time.
+To do so, the Candidate generally must have completed at least 27 months of an approved RTP before the examination date.
+Specialty requirements on credentialing vary but eligibility to take the ACVIM General Examination is the same for all specialties: Cardiology LAIM Neurology Nutrition - Oncology SAIM.

-4.H.4 EXAMINATION FEES
+4.F.4 EXAMINATION FEES

-Separate fees are associated with 1) candidate registration, 2) the ACVIM General Examination, 3) specialty credentials submission, and 4) the ACVIM specialty examinations (Cardiology - LAIM - Neurology - Oncology - SAIM).
+Separate fees are associated with 1) Candidate registration, 2) the ACVIM General Examination, 3) specialty credentials submission, and 4) the ACVIM specialty examinations (Cardiology - LAIM - Neurology - Nutrition - Oncology - SAIM).
 Candidates must pay examination fees to take the General and Specialty Examination.
 Candidates whose credentials have been approved, but who are repeating all or a portion of an examination, whether the General Examination or a Specialty Examination, must pay a retake examination fee.

-Documentation of receipt of the candidate's examination registration, receipt of the paid fee, and documentation of credentials approval (where applicable), with the candidate's unique identification number, must be maintained by the candidate as part of their essential documentation.
+Documentation of receipt of the Candidate's examination registration, receipt of the paid fee, and documentation of credentials approval (where applicable), with the Candidate's unique identification number, must be maintained by the Candidate as part of their essential documentation.